albarji/mixture-of-diffusers/README.md

 > `reroll_mode`: kind of reroll to perform, either `reset` (completely reset latents with new ones) or `epsilon` (alter slightly the latents in the region).

+### Other helper tools

+This repository also contains a number of scripts and somewhat helping tools:

+* TODO

-## Citing
+## Citing and full technical details

-If you find this repository useful, please be so kind to cite the corresponding paper:
+If you find this repository useful, please be so kind to cite the corresponding paper, which also contains the full details about this method:

 > Álvaro Barbero Jiménez.
 Mixture of Diffusers for scene composition and high resolution image generation. https://arxiv.org/abs/2302.02412

+## Responsible use

+The same recommendations as in Stable Diffusion apply, so please check the corresponding [model card](https://huggingface.co/CompVis/stable-diffusion-v1-4).

+More broadly speaking, always bear this in mind: YOU are responsible for the content you create using this tool.
+Do not fully blame, credit, or place the responsibility on the software.

 ## Acknowledgements